|

 Select

-the worksheet tab.
+the Sheet tab.

 Click